Skip to main content

 Identifiers

-• batch_id — UUID returned from POST /api/v2/batch.
+• batch_id — UUID returned from POST /api/v2/batch/deep or POST /api/v2/batch/quick.
 Single scans get a synthetic single_<scan_id> batch id for internal bookkeeping; you don’t need it for single scans.

 Deduplication

-Tumban canonicalizes the submitted URL and treats the canonical form as a unique key per organization.
-Re-submitting the same canonical URL archives the previous scan and starts a new one, so the most recent result is always the one you read back.
+Tumban canonicalizes the submitted URL and treats the canonical form as a unique key per organization and scan mode.
+Re-submitting the same canonical URL in the same mode archives the previous scan and starts a new one, so the most recent result is always the one you read back.
+Quick and deep scans of the same URL are deduplicated independently — a deep scan and a quick scan of one profile coexist as separate records, each kept current on its own.